semuconsulting/pyubx2/README.md

 ### Generating CFG-VALSET and CFG-VALDEL messages

-Generation 9 of the UBX protocol introduced the concept of a device configuration database with individual configuration parameters being set or unset via the CFG-VALSET and CFG-VALDEL message types.
+Generation 9 of the UBX protocol introduced the concept of a device configuration database with individual configuration parameters being set or unset in the designed memory 'layer(s)' via the CFG-VALSET and CFG-VALDEL message types (*previous CFG message types are now deprecated*).
+Optionally, batches of CFG-VALSET and CFG-VALDEL messages can be applied as part of a transaction, with the combined configuration only being committed at the end of the transaction.

 Dedicated static methods are provided to create these message types - `UBXMessage.build_cfgvalset` and `UBXMessage.build_cfgvaldel`.

 The following parameters are required:

-- version - 0 for not transactional, 1 = transactional
+1. version - 0 = not transactional, 1 = transactional
-- layers - 1 = RAM (*CFG-VALSET only*), 2 = BBR, 4 = FLASH
+1. layers - 1 = Volatile RAM (*CFG-VALSET only*), 2 = Battery-Backed RAM (BBR), 4 = FLASH
-- transaction - 0 = none, 1 = Start, 2 = Ongoing, 3 = Commit
+1. transaction - 0 = None, 1 = Start, 2 = Ongoing, 3 = Commit
-- (*CFG-VALSET only*) cfgData - an array of up to 64 (keyname, value) tuples
+1. (*CFG-VALSET only*) cfgData - an array of up to 64 (keyname, value) tuples
-- (*CFG-VALDEL only*) keys - an array of up to 64 keynames
+1. (*CFG-VALDEL only*) keys - an array of up to 64 keynames

 Keynames (as strings) and their corresponding integer keys and data types are defined in `ubxtypes_configdb.UBX_CONFIG_DATABASE`.